weezwo/periodic-table/README.md

 theretofore undiscovered elements.
 It's wild stuff!

 But what is even wilder is that this behavior is predictable based upon an element's atomic number and the laws that govern electron configuration.
+It makes sense, right?
+The only thing that really differs between each atomic element is the number of protons, neutrons, and electrons.
 With a bit of experimentation, I realized that an element's group is determined by a combination of the type of its outermost (or valence) electronic subshell and the number of electrons in that subshell.
 Meanwhile, the period can be